 - Our plantation shutters are made from high-quality materials.
 Whether you choose our polymer LouverWood® shutters for top energy efficiency or Heritage shutters for the most classic look, you’re getting window treatments made from premium materials.
 We rely on an exclusive polymer and furniture-grade hardwoods in our shutters that not only look great but perform for years.

-- Our plantation shutters are colored with exclusive paints.
+- Our plantation shutters are painted with exclusive paints.
 Louver Shop of Memphis plantation shutters are finished with proprietary water-based paints.
-These paints are safer for you and your family since they’re nontoxic and low in VOCs.
-They’re also resistant against fading and yellowing.
+These paints are safer for your family since they’re nontoxic and low in VOCs.
+They’re also guaranteed against fading and yellowing.

 - Our plantation shutters are made in the USA.
-We manufacture your custom shutters at our plant in Gainesville, Georgia.
-Not only are they better quality, this means you’ll also get them much sooner, generally within a few weeks.
+We manufacture your custom shutters domestically in Gainesville, Georgia.
+Not only are they better quality, this means you’ll also get them much sooner, frequently within a few weeks.

 - Our plantation shutters are low maintenance.
 Our shutters are simple to clean and won’t need to be tightened.

 - Our plantation shutters are backed by one of the best limited warranties.
 Louver Shop of Memphis plantation shutters are guaranteed against some of the most common issues, including yellow, fading, cracking, peeling, sagging and warping.
 They also provide a lifetime limited warranty on moving parts, workmanship and the painted finish.

 Start Designing Your Custom Plantation Shutters with Louver Shop of Memphis Today